A1-gino/elastic-stack-terraform/README.md

 # elastic-stack-terraform
 ## ElasticSearch stack using Terraform on AWS EC2

-Follow instructions on this [Article](https://scanskill.com/devops/terraform/elasticsearch-on-aws-ec2/)
+Follow the instructions on this [Article](https://scanskill.com/devops/terraform/elasticsearch-on-aws-ec2/)

 ### Output